cansuynk/Site-Management-System/README.md

 4. Enters monthly dues information.
 5. Enters billing information monthly
 <p>
 Apart from the interface, a separate service will be written for users to pay by credit card.
 Data for credit card service will be kept in mongodb.
-The service will be written as .Net WebApi.
+The service will be written as .Net WebApi.<br/>
 In this service, payment is made by checking the bank information (credit card number, etc.) for each user in the system.
 Payment can only be made by credit card.
 </p>